-This Website was created to assist both students and parents in Mr. Ritter's classroom.
-Below you can learn a little about me and find information about my classroom rules, my grading policy, and the high school's calculator policy.
+This website was created to assist both students and parents in Mr. Ritter's classroom.
+Below you can learn a little about me and find information about my classroom rules, my grading policy, and the high school's calculator and test policies.

 Homework assignments can be found on the calendar by clicking on the individual class pages to the left.

 - Graduated Catasauqua High School (1997)